gnidnE/swskillsimu/README.md

 [Use the simulator released on Github Pages](https://eden333.github.io/swskillsimu/).

-# Milestones
+# Priorities
 - Updating to the latest patch and keeping everything up to date.
+  - Cleaning Code up
     - Adding Version Selection
     - Adding Translations
-    -  cleaning up in general

 # Customize
 - You can translate most of UI-related strings at [docs/assets/Localization.js](docs/assets/Localization.js).